ali-alakbar/ProductTask/README.md

 - You can detect checkboxes to dynamically remove any box you want from the database.
 - You can dynamically add boxes to the database.
 - Cross-browser Compatibility.
-# Technologies: HTML ● SASS ● JavaScript ● PHP ● SQL ● MySQL.
+# Technologies:
+- HTML
+- SASS
+- JavaScript
+- PHP
+- SQL
+- MySQL
 # Live:
 - https://myakbar.000webhostapp.com/